 The liabilities used for accounting purposes are calculated using a discount rate set with reference to corporate bond yields.
 If assets underperform, this yield will create a deficit in the accounts.
-The Fund holds a significant proportion of growth assets which while expected to outperform corporate bonds in the long term, creates volatility and risk in the short-term in relation to the accounting figures and the level of the overall pensions deficit.
+The Fund holds a significant proportion of growth assets which while expected to outperform corporate bonds in the long term, creates volatility and risk in the short-term in relation to the accounting figures.